AnaBondiguel/babyessentials/README.md

 4. Using Active Storage for uploading images

+5. Having AWS S3 Bucket feature to storage my uplodaded images

-5. Application deployment on Heroku
+6. Application deployment on Heroku

-6. Using Stripe for a payment system
+7. Using Stripe for a payment system

-7. Creating a search bar for users to find their items
+8. Creating a search bar for users to find their items

-8. Having a form to create new listings with the gem of simply_form
+9. Having a form to create new listings with the gem of simply_form

-9. Users can use their Facebook account to log into the account of the application with the gem of Omniauth-Facebook
+10. Users can use their Facebook account to log into the account of the application with the gem of Omniauth-Facebook

-10. I applied bootstrap-scss: card into my view of the listings.
+11. I applied bootstrap-scss: card into my view of the listings.
 Users can have better experiences to view the products online.

-11. Users can view what they bought and sold in the past in the links of bought items and sold items.
+12. Users can view what they bought and sold in the past in the links of bought items and sold items.

-12. Using Webhook to track customers' payment if the customers loss internet connection after payment and verify the person has truly made a purchase and isn't just faking the data in the URL.
+13. Using Webhook to track customers' payment if the customers loss internet connection after payment and verify the person has truly made a purchase and isn't just faking the data in the URL.

 ### Sitemap